Jessica Rawson: Honours

 Rawson is a Fellow of the British Academy, a member of the Scholars' Council of the Kluge Center at the Library of Congress and a member of the Art Fund's Advisory Council.
 She was made a Commander of the Order of the British Empire (CBE) in the 1994 Birthday Honours and advanced Dame Commander of the Order of the British Empire (DBE) in the 2002 New Year Honours for services to oriental studies.

 In 2012, Rawson was elected to the American Academy of Arts and Sciences as a Foreign Honorary Member.

 In May 2017 she was awarded the Charles Lang Freer Medal in recognition of her lifetime's contribution to the study of Chinese art and archaeology.
 In 2022 she received the Tang Prize in Sinology.

 Personal life

+Rawson does not allow students to call her by first name, but instead instructs them to call her "President" or "Professor Rawson."

 Rawson is married with one daughter.